-The BOS (boot-up software), RMS (Resource Management System) and Flash Loader together compose the TOE firmware in two alternative versions stored in the ROM and the patches hereof in the SOLID FLASHTM NVM.
+The BOS (boot-up software), RMS (Resource Management System), basic routines for the MCS, RFAPI and the Flash Loader together compose the TOE firmware in the alternative versions stored in the ROM and the patches hereof in the SOLID FLASHTM NVM.
 All mandatory functions for internal testing, production usage and start-up behavior (BOS), and also the RMS functions are grouped together in a common privilege level.
 These privilege levels are protected by a hardwired Memory Management Unit (MMU) setting.